 - The beautiful, 5-star Villa Gadea is located right on the beach about 2.5km from the centre of Altea.
 All itd suites and luxury doubles have balconies with sea views while the standard doubles have either sea or mountain views.
 The bedrooms are all spacious and the bathrooms have jacuzzis.
 There are 3 lagoon style pools, a gym, three paddle courts and a spa.

 - Located in a quiet area between Altea and Calpe all of the rooms in the 4-star Altea Hills have balconies with mountain or sea views.
 The hotel facilities live up to the expectations of its prestigious brand.
 You’ll need to hire a car or take a taxi when going out in Altea which is a few kilometres away.

 - The 3-star Hotel Cap Negret is located just a short walk from the town of Altea.
 It is separated from the beach by only the promenade and has its own beach bar.
 All of the rooms are a good size and have sea views, there is a large pool which is well kept and has plenty of sun beds around it.
 The hotel is easy to find just off of the Alicante to Valencia road.

 If you’re on a camping trip you’ll find that Camping Cap-Blanche on Platja de L’Albir is a fine campsite within easy walking distance of Altea.
-You can find more information about Altea on the official website of the Valencia region.

 The Altea Map below allows you to zoom in or out depending on whether you want a more detailed street map or to find where Altea is in relation to other resorts on the Costa Blanca.